Tampa Bay Rays

 The Rays continued to defy economic logic by consistently fielding strong, postseason-worthy teams via a strong farm system and shrewd free agent acquisitions—all achieved despite low payrolls and puzzling fan indifference—but the departures of manager Joe Maddon and general manager Andrew Friedman in mid-decade brought about a challenging new chapter for the franchise.
 To that end, the Rays in 2018 introduced the concept of bullpenning, using a reliever as the “opener” for the first inning or two before giving way to others.
 Meanwhile, the Rays were desperately seeking a new ballpark in the area to replace the ill-placed, increasingly archaic Tropicana Field.

-Analytics on a budget remained the name of the game in St. Petersburg, for better or (sometimes) worse as the Rays led off the decade with three straight postseason appearances—including an infuriating six-game defeat to the Los Angeles Dodgers in the 2020 World Series, played at neutral-site Arlington before reduced pandemic-era crowds.
-Bereft of abundant revenue to bring in big stars, the Rays continued to build from within, building a potential foundation around exciting shortstop Wander Franco and stifling ace Shane McClanahan.
+Analytics on a budget remained the name of the game in St. Petersburg, for better or (sometimes) worse as the Rays led off the decade with four straight postseason appearances—including an infuriating six-game defeat to the Los Angeles Dodgers in the 2020 World Series, played at neutral-site Arlington before reduced pandemic-era crowds.
+Bereft of abundant revenue to bring in big stars, the Rays continued to build from within, building a potential foundation around shortstop Wander Franco, outfielder Randy Arozarena and stifling ace Shane McClanahan.

 Highlights of the Rays’ History on This Great Game: